February 2, 2017 | Last updated: January 7, 2019

 - Select .NET from the list of actions.

 - Enter your tasks in the command field.
-You can install missing dependencies in the Packages & Setup tab.
+You can install missing dependencies in the Environment tab.

 Once you add the action, Buddy will automatically build your application on every push to the selected branch.